 Watch out for pick pockets

-Some areas of Spain, especially the big cities like Barcelona and Madrid, are well-known for their pick pockets.
-I for one, do not feel it is necessary that you wear a money belt (like most travel sites might recommend), rather just be vigilant in crowded areas, or better yet, try not to make it too obvious that you are a tourist.
+Some areas of Spain, especially the major cities like Barcelona and Madrid, are well-known for their pick pockets.
+Just like any global city, warnings of being in crowded spaces like the metro or in front of tourist attractions.
+Just be extra vigilant in crowded areas, or better yet, try not to make it too obvious that you are a tourist.
 One area of caution, be extra careful at crowded beaches.
-There are many warnings not to leave valuables on your towel (or even hidden) and go into the water, otherwise your belongings may not be there when you return.
+There are many warnings not to leave valuables on your towel (or even hidden) and go into the water, otherwise your belongings will likely not be there when you return.

 Learn the basics

 While many Spaniards do speak some English, it isn’t as widespread as in some other European countries.
-Learning a few key phrases in Spanish is a good idea, especially to exchange simple greetings (hola, buenos días, ciao) and pleasantries (por favor, gracias) are always appreciated by locals.
-Before I travel, I always use Duolingo to practice and be familiar with the language.
+Learning a few key phrases in Spanish is always a good idea.

-Lastly, it is a European custom and something I always like to know…it is polite to kiss on the cheek when greeting acquaintances and friends.
-Kiss the person’s right cheek first and then the left.
+Lastly, a European custom, and something I always like to know…how to greet family and friends.
+In Spain, kiss the person’s right cheek first and then the left.